The Best Unlimited Phone Deals in France in 2020

 You will also have the option to add-on a subscription to Netflix, SFR cyber-security and Coyote (a live traffic and navigation app).

 Need help in finding the unlimited data plan that’s right for your needs and your budget?
-Get guidance from one of Selectra’s English speaking advisors, by calling 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or asking for a free callback
+Get guidance from one of Selectra’s English speaking advisors, by calling 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm), or asking for a free callback

 Free Mobile’s unlimited data plan